 - Email and Spam Protection (Barracuda Email Protection) ; consider solutions that archive, backup and actively monitor for threats.

 - Anti-malware Protection (consider an AI powered solution, such as a product from F-Secure); these next generation endpoint protection solutions go beyond basic anti-virus protection.

 - 2FA Protection (we’ve enjoyed success with solutions from DUO); you need to be using multi-factor authentication wherever possible to secure accounts.

-– Network Appliances (note: based on your budget, firewall and even VPN solutions can vary greatly); also, if many people are working from home, you will need to consider solutions that are cloud-based and protect all devices no matter how users connect to the internet.
+- Network Appliances (note: based on your budget, firewall and even VPN solutions can vary greatly).
+Also, if many people are working from home, consider solutions that are cloud-based and protect all devices no matter how users connect to the internet.

 Remember, you can never fully outsource IT governance.
 Also, unless you hire a provider who is given carte blanche monetary and executive support, there are on what they can accomplish.
 Constraints are a balance with risk.
 Openly discuss your appetite for risk and acceptable recovery times with your IT provider.

 Aim to get the most protection within the budget you have available, and be sure to remember the importance of individual ownership.
 End users need to understand the efforts being undertaken to safeguard company assets, as they individually are an enormous part in helping to keep your systems safe.